matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

    or a different reaction count) on an event.

 ## Limitations

+### Relations can be missed while not being in the room

+Relation events behave no different from other events in terms of room history visibility, which means that some relations might not be visible to a user while he is not a invited or has not joined the room.
+These events would thus also not be included in the aggregations.
+This can cause for example that a user sees an incomplete edit history or reaction count upon (re)joining a room.

+[MSC3570](https://github.com/matrix-org/matrix-doc/pull/3570) proposes to remove this limitation.

 ### Servers might not be aware of all relations of an event